Account & Settings

 - Click Add Role and give the role a descriptive name (e.g., "Account Manager", "Project Lead", "Finance Team").

-- The permission matrix will appear as a grid.
-Each row represents an entity and each column represents an action.
+- An access grid will appear.
+Each row represents a business area and each column represents an action.

 - Toggle the checkboxes to grant or revoke specific permissions.